Cannabis and Employment: Medical and Recreational Policies in the States

 Legislation Recently Considered in the States

 Legislators continue to consider what language needs to be included in state policies to help employers adapt to changing cannabis laws.
-Wisconsin is considering AB 220 which would legalize recreational cannabis and includes employment protections for the lawful use of cannabis.

 Reducing Employment Barriers